You’ve heard the saying, “Content Is King”.

-For content marketing can be a startups best friend.
+Content marketing can actually be a startup’s best friend.
+Especially in B2B!

-Content marketing is not something you can ignore as it’s fundamentally becoming a required element of business.
-At the end of the day, content marketing is one facet of the marketing suite that can drive meaningful and measurable results for your business that cannot be fluffed up and sold.
+Content marketing is not something you can ignore.
+It is now a required element for any successful business.
+At the end of the day, content marketing is but one component of your overall marketing strategy, but it is one that can drive meaningful and measurable results for your business.

 In the enterprise, there are a handful of questions as it relates to content marketing and social media as a whole.